 Students identify and analyze societal factors in and perspectives on food system equity, expand critical thinking, collaboration, and synthesis skills for engaging social change .
 In addition, students learn to develop and communicate knowledge about food system equity and social change.

-Whether you're a mid-career professional or a recent graduate, you are an ideal student for this degree program if you:
+Whether you are a mid-career professional or a recent graduate, you are an ideal student if you:

 - Are interested in food systems and society and the underlying assumptions that have contributed to current conditions.

-- Want to study food systems from an interdisciplinary perspective
+- Want to study food systems and society from an interdisciplinary perspective.

-- Want to produce a thesis or capstone project that promotes social change in the food system
+- Want to produce a thesis that has the potential to promote social change in the food system.